ashtonw7/writing-with-no-purpose/posts/frosty.md

 ---
-title: 'Other Things I Made Come Alive with Frosty the Snowman’s Hat'
+title: 'Other Things I Made Come Alive with Frosty the Snowman's Hat'
 slug: 'frosty'
 author: 'Ashton Winters'
 quote: 'The beauty of the Frosty the Snowman hat is that it can make anything come to life, not just snowmen.
 And I had a whole slew of ideas on what to use it on.'